oskay/Relief-SingleLine/README.md

 Simply install the “Relief SingleLine-Regular_svg.otf” on your system (or directly in the / Fonts subfolder of Illustrator or Indesign), open Illustrator or Indesign, compose your paragraphs and titlings; when the layout is finished, duplicate it and just use the / Text / Vectorize function to obtain a single-line design to export as PDF or SVG file to engrave through your favorite CNC machine (pen plotters, laser cutting or milling machine).

 *Relief SingleLine* export as OpenType-SVG format was made possible thanks to [Frederik Berlaen](https://typemytype.com/)’s *otf-svgMaker* Python script for [Robofont](https://robofont.com/).
-This script permits to export any skeletal UFO-based font project towards a single-line OTF-SVG font. *otf-svgMaker* uses [roundingPen](https://github.com/typemytype/outlinerRoboFontExtension/blob/master/Outliner.roboFontExt/lib/outlinePen.py) script by Jost Van Rossum. *otf-svgMaker* script will be soon available in this repository.
+This script permits to export any skeletal UFO-based font project towards a single-line OTF-SVG font. *otf-svgMaker* uses [roundingPen](https://github.com/typemytype/outlinerRoboFontExtension/blob/master/Outliner.roboFontExt/lib/outlinePen.py) script by Just Van Rossum. *otf-svgMaker* script will be soon available in this repository.

 ## Inkscape + Hershey Text Extension SVG fonts method
 ## →fonts/open_svg/